yuki24/rambulance/README.md

 $ rails g rambulance:exceptions_app
 ```

 It will generate your own custom exceptions app.
-You can use most techniques you want to use in controllers like `before_filter`, `flash[:notice] = "message..."` and rendering views since it's a grandchild of `ActionController::Base`!
+You can use most techniques you want to use in controllers like `before_filter` and rendering views since it's a grandchild of `ActionController::Base`!
 However there are still some restrictions, e.g. setting a flash notice works when rendering directly but not when redirecting because the ActionDispatch::Flash middleware is never hit.

 **Heavily customizing the exceptions app is strongly discouraged as there would be no guard against bugs that occur in the exceptions app.**